"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Pallab Ghosh, Dr. Papan Mondal.
 Biomechanical factors contributing to effective bowling in cricket: A review study.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 61-65.
+Int J Phys Educ Sports Health 2016;3(3):61-65.